Daily Events

 You'll find some of Nova Scotia's rich biodiversity living at the Museum.
 Learn what animals eat and how it connects them to their surroundings.
 Join us as we feed and care for a variety of native animals.

-The More You Mo-(sasaur)- 11:00am
+The More You Mo-(sasaur)- 1:30 pm - 3:30 pm (drop-in)

 What were mosasaurs?
 What sets them apart from dinosaurs?
-Learn about the evolution and diversity of mosasaurs from their rise to their extinction through paleoart and museum specimens!
+Learn about the evolution and diversity of mosasaurs from their rise to their extinction through paleoart and museum specimens.

 Gus Walk - 3:00 pm